Ajith-Geo/webrtc-realtime-object-detection/report.md

 }
 ```

 ## Conclusion

-The system successfully balances performance, compatibility, and resource efficiency through intelligent adaptive algorithms and fallback strategies.
-(Need some fixes though)
+The system successfully balances performance, compatibility, and resource efficiency through intelligent adaptive algorithms and fallback strategies, while acknowledging current limitations and providing a clear roadmap for improvements.